One of the biggest questions people have when first thinking about buying or renting a recreational vehicle is how to dump RV waste.

-In the movies, the protagonist traveling in the RV always seems to have a mishap when at the RV dump station, and let’s just say, it if something goes wrong it definitely doesn’t look or smell like fun.
+In the movies, the protagonist traveling in the RV always seems to have a mess when at the RV dump station, and let’s just say, if something goes wrong, it definitely doesn’t look or smell like fun.

 However, after doing it once you realize the actual experience of dumping your waste tanks isn’t actually that bad if you follow a few simple rules.
 Let’s first look at a few terms.

 RV Waste Dump Terms

 Before we get into the tips, let’s first familiarize ourselves with some terms for getting rid of waste from an RV, camper, or travel trailer.
 No matter what you have, the terminology is the same.

 - Black Water is raw sewage, this contains waste that is disposed of in the toilet.

 - Grey Water comes from your shower, kitchen sink, and washing machines.

 - Dumping Station is an area dedicated to discharging both your black and grey water tanks.
 These can be found at campgrounds, RV parks, national and state parks, gas stations, truck stops, and marinas.

 - Holding tanks are underneath your RV and hold both black water and grey water until you’re able to get to a dump station.
 These are two different tanks.

 - Non-potable water is not made for drinking, it can be anything from reclaimed water to water pumped out of a creek.
 It is safe to wash surfaces with non-potable water but not to drink.